certbot/certbot/certbot/docs/contributing.rst

    containing your pull request to squash or amend commits.
 We use `squash merges <https://github.com/blog/2141-squash-your-commits>`_ on PRs and rewriting commits makes changes harder to track between reviews.
-6. Did your tests pass on Travis?
+6. Did your tests pass on Azure Pipelines?
 If they didn't, fix any errors.

 .. _ask for help: